Common Causes of Failure for Electronic Components

 Nothing lasts forever, not even electronic components.
 While many reasons exist for failure, several modes serve as the primary suspects.
+We’ll review common causes of electronic equipment failure in this post.
 After checking these points, look for other causes for your company’s electronic equipment not working.
 Learn to recognize the most effective methods of preventing the most common failure modes and what your company should do when electronics fail.

 While equipment, even electronics, has a higher likelihood of failure at the end of its life, electronics also have a significant failure rate at the beginning of service.
 If your company’s electronics did not undergo a burn-in procedure to test for and replace weak components, you might need repairs shortly after having your facility’s equipment put into service.
 When we repair components, we put them through extensive testing before returning the parts to your facility to ensure their longevity.

 Even well-tested devices can still suffer a breakdown.
 The most frequently seen electronic failure modes are the packaging, contacts, and printed circuit boards—PCB.
-These points undergo significant stress during use, increasing their rate of encountering problems.
+These points undergo significant stress during use, increasing their rate of encountering problems and causing damage.

 To reduce downtime in your facility from electronic failures, you must understand the causes of these parts breaking down and how to prevent them.
 Prevention and rapid repairs will both help you improve uptime and productivity at your facility.

 Cracks in the packaging can allow moisture or dust inside, which can short the circuits.
 Additionally, poor installation of the packaging may damage the wiring inside the electronics.
-Knowing why these issues occur is your company’s first step in developing a program to prevent such productivity-stealing problems.
+Knowing why these issues occur and understanding the protection method for each electronic is your company’s first step in developing a program to prevent such productivity-stealing problems.

 Other causes of packaging problems have their roots in the construction of the electronics.
 Gases, chemicals or humidity not adequately released from the interior could cause corrosion of the wiring.
 Just as chemicals and moisture need to stay outside the structure, they must not remain inside the casing either.
 Originating from inside the device, they can do the same level of harm to circuits as if they seeped in from the outside.